 Vhils (b.
 1987) is the tag name of Portuguese street artist Alexandre Manuel Dias Farto.
 Vhils lives and works in London – where he studied at the Byam Shaw School of Art - and Lisbon and first gained prominence when one of his pieces appeared alongside a work by Banksy at the Cans Festival in London in 2008.
 A photograph of him creating the work appeared on the front page of The Times and he was later given space to show his work by Banksy’s agent, Steve Lazarides.

-Swoon (born in 1977) is a mixed media artist who specializes in life-size wheatpaste prints and paper cutouts of human figures.
-Originally known for her street art, she studied at the Pratt Institute in Brooklyn, receiving a BA in fine arts in 2002.
-She started to gain recognition for her street art around 1999 and large-scale installations soon thereafter; in 2005, she was the subject of an eponymous solo exhibition mounted by now-mentor Jeffrey Deitch.
-Swoon has since been featured in major museums including a 2014 solo show, Submerged Motherlands, at the Brooklyn Museum.
+Swoon (b.
+1977) is a mixed media artist who specializes in life-size wheatpaste prints and paper cut-outs of human figures.
+Although originally known for her street art, she studied at the Pratt Institute in Brooklyn from which she received a BA in Fine Arts in 2002.
+She started to gain recognition for her street art around 1999 and began working on large-scale installations soon after.
+In 2005, she was the subject of an eponymous solo exhibition mounted by her now-mentor Jeffrey Deitch.
+Swoon has since been featured in major museums including a 2014 solo show, “Submerged Motherlands,” at the Brooklyn Museum.

 Cleon Peterson is an LA-based artist whose chaotic and violent paintings of clashing figures symbolize the struggle between power and submission in contemporary society.
 His imagery is both highly topical and ingrained in history - although all too easily associated with the barbaric sectarian violence in the Middle East and current geopolitical turmoil, it’s also deeply rooted in Western cultural history, from the classic Greco-Roman vases depicting warriors and battles, to the decapitation paintings of Caravaggio and violent masterpieces of Goya.